 Capacitive soil moisture sensor v1.2 Arduino code

-Soil moisture was measured by this sensor by measuring the change in capacitance caused by changes in the electrolyte content of the soil.
-It also includes a 555 IC circuit to measure this capacity.
+The soil moisture sensor measures the change in capacitance caused by changes in the electron content of the soil.
+A 555 IC circuit is also included to measure this capacitance.
 This circuit produces a voltage proportional to the capacitance of the sensor.
 This voltage level is between 1.2v and 3v.
-Also, we can get that voltage through the analog pin.
+And we can get that voltage through the analog pin.
 It is also known as soil moisture.
 This sensor requires a voltage of 3.2v to 5v to operate.
-However, the built-in voltage regulator completes the functionality and the sensor is made of corrosion-resistant material so it can be used for a long time.
+However, the built-in voltage regulator completes the functionality and the sensor is made of corrosion-resistant materials so it can be used for a long time.

 We can see three pins in this sensor.
 Connect the cathode / GND terminal to the GND pin.
 A 5v voltage should be provided for the VCC terminal.
-Also, the AOUT PIN can obtain soil moisture as an analog value.
+Also, we can get the soil moisture values using the AOUT PIN.

-Well, now we will learn step by step how this sensor works with Arduino.
-Below are the necessary components.
+OK, now we will learn step by step how this sensor works with Arduino.
+The required components are given below.

 Step 1